 Contact a student defense attorney in DC

 At DC Student Defense, we know how the university disciplinary system operates.
 We know that sometimes they steamroll right over students, and we know how to help our clients defend their rights and preserve their academic futures.
-Contact us today to schedule a free consultation and talk about your case.
+Contact us today to schedule a consultation and talk about your case.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.